gebruederheitz/consent-tools/demo/toolkit/index.md

 ---
-layout: layout-base.njk
+layout: basic
 tags: demo
-title: Toolkit Quickstart
+title: Toolkit
-heading: 'Consent-Tools/Toolkit: Quick start'
+heading: Consent-Tools/Toolkit
 ---

 This documentation is still a work in progress.